Character Description: 6 Tips from Stephen King's Memoir

 —Stephen King

-I know, right?
-To learn how to write, we just can’t buy books on writing, we have to read actual stories and write a lot.
+To learn how to write, we just can't buy books on writing, we have to read actual stories and write a lot.
 Not just a little, but a lot.

 Right now I spend more time cleaning the seven litter boxes than I do writing.
 Perhaps I need to read more?

-That beings said, what should you read in order to grow as a writer?
+That being said, what should you read in order to grow as a writer?

 In a word, anything.
 Or everything.